-The Exchange proposes to adopt an additional report as part of the existing Cboe Timestamping Service reports.
-The Cboe Timestamping Service will provide timestamp information for orders, 1 quotes and cancels for market participants.
+The Exchange proposes to amend Rule 13.8 (EDGX Book Feeds) to adopt an additional report as part of the existing Cboe Timestamping Service reports.
+The Cboe Timestamping Service reports provide timestamp information for orders and cancels for market participants.
 More specifically, the Cboe Timestamping Service reports provide various timestamps relating to the message lifecycle throughout the exchange system.
-The first report that is currently offered-the
+The first report that is currently offered-the Missed Liquidity Report - covers order messages and the second report - Cancels Report - covers cancel messages.